 Truth – You may end up having your current policy canceled if you do not dispute or make arrangements for paying your company’s premium billing.
 I have posted this very often – Never Ignore A Premium Bill

 Myth – I received a small refund last year and this premium audit bill is not that large.
-I am going to go ahead and pay it.
+I am going to go ahead and pay the bill.